 - Reported by me – tasks where the user is a reporter;

 - Watched by me – tasks where the user is a watcher;

 - Closed issues – tasks with the status of ‘Closed’;

 - Current issues – all problems with a status other than ‘Closed’;

-In addition, you can filter by assignee, by tags or by sheets.
+In addition, you can filter issues by assignee, reporter, tag, sheet or filter the clashes.